Kane County Office of Community Reinvestment

 A homeownership assistance program funded by the Kane-Elgin HOME Consortium

-** The Kane-Elgin Consortium Area does not include the municipalities of Aurora, Hampshire, Huntley, and Montgomery.
-Algonquin and Huntley homebuyers should contact the Corporation for Affordable Homes of McHenry County at 815-206-5805.
-Aurora homebuyers should contact the City of Aurora’s Division of Neighborhood Redevelopment at 630-256-3320.
-Homebuyer assistance is not available in Hampshire or Montgomery at this time.
+The Kane-Elgin Consortium Area does not include the municipalities of Aurora, Hampshire, Huntley, and Montgomery.
+Algonquin and Huntley homebuyers should contact the Corporation for Affordable Homes of McHenry County at 815-206-5805 for additional information.
+Aurora homebuyers should contact the City of Aurora's Division of Neighborhood Redevelopment at 630-256-3320.

 The First-Time Homebuyer Program is one of several housing assistance programs funded by the Kane-Elgin HOME Consortium, a city-county partnership formed for the purpose of participating in the U.S. Department of Housing and Urban Development's HOME Program.